 What’s wrong with you?- For starters, there is nothing wrong with me I have a disability and you should never approach a disabled person in such a rude and insulting way.
 Some people will be an open book and want to tell you all about their disability while others will be very private about it and won’t feel comfortable talking about their disability at all with others.
 You are not entitled to know someone’s disability and it’s their choice on whether or not they want to open up to you and how much.
 If you are curious about someone’s disability and then they wouldn’t mind then go right ahead and ask but be mindful of your word choice.
 If you start the sentence with what is wrong with you chances are they will not open up and just be very offended.
 Instead of starting the sentence with what is wrong with you why not try something like “if you don’t mind what is your disability?”
 It is more polite and disabled people will be more willing to open up to people who don’t sound entitled but genuinely interested.

 You’re so pretty!– If you legitimately think I am pretty then fine but if you hate everything I am wearing and think I am ugly then why are you telling me I am pretty?
 Disabled people get compliments left and right but most of the compliments are what I like to call fake compliments and were only said because we are disabled and people think we need one.
 This has got to be one of the most annoying things people do and I wish they wouldn’t do it!
 Disabled people don’t need more compliments but need more real and true compliments that weren’t just said because we are disabled and people feel sorry for us.
-Always remember there is nothing sad about being disabled but we are just different!
+Always remember there is nothing sad about being disabled and we are just different.

 My neighbor has a disability, do you know her?- Even though I am disabled that doesn’t mean I know every single disabled person on the face of this earth but actually, I know very few all of which can be counted on one hand!

 I’m sorry you’re disabled- I’m not!
 Some disabled people do feel sorry for themselves and want your pity so please don’t encourage it!
 I happen to not be one of those people and without my disability, I would be a completely different person and some of the incredible friendships I have now I wouldn’t have if I was abled because they are people I have met through my disability.
-I can’t even imagine life without some of these friendships because it has made me who I am!
+I can’t even imagine life without some of these friendships because it has made me who I am.
 Some people cannot see the positives of being disabled and think that if they were abled their life would be so much better because all their problems would have disappeared.
 Sorry guys, but it doesn’t work that way and disabled or not you will still face challenges you just may not face physical challenges.
-Instead of feeding into someone’s pity teach them how to embrace their disability because sometimes all it takes is, one positive role model, to change someone’s mindset!
+Instead of feeding into someone’s pity teach them how to embrace their disability because sometimes all it takes is, one positive role model, to change someone’s mindset.

 Slow down or you’ll get a speeding ticket- It’s cheesy and disabled people always inwardly roll their eyes and think “haven’t heard that one before” when they hear it.